What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Location: Google Maps

-The museum is split into six parts.
-It chronicles 7,000 years of Malta’s military history, from the Bronze Age till the 21st century.
-It houses various weapons and uniforms, photographs, and documents from different eras.
+Inside, the museum is split into six sections covering 7,000 years of Malta’s military history, from the Bronze Age to the 21st century.
+It houses weapons, uniforms, photographs and documents from different periods.
+If you have already visited the War HQ Tunnels or the Lascaris War Rooms, this puts everything into a broader historical context.

-The fort can be reached by bus or on foot.
-It only takes about an hour to explore the entire site.
+The fort is reachable by bus or on foot from the rest of the walking tour.
+Allow about an hour to see the whole site.

 Opening times: Monday to Saturday, 10 am to 5 pm